The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 "They may be buntings and gold finches in Paris, but here in Marseilles, they are ortolans".

 An estimate of average, annual catch between Recanati and Falconara on the northeast coast of Italy in the 1880s, made by "the best experts among the bird catchers" upon request from Italian ornithologists.
-The proportion of Ortolan bunting among 173.200 birds was 0.17%.
+The proportion of Ortolan bunting among 173.200 birds was 0.17%, virtually identical with the proportion in the combined catches from Italy, Germany and France 1611-1885.

-According to current scientific literature an average of 50.000 Ortolan buntings were caught during autumn migration in Southwestern France, especially in Department Landes (picture on left).
-The extreme values of caught and killed birds varied between 5.000 and 100.000.
+According to current scientific literature an average of 50.000 (maximum estimate 100.000) Ortolan buntings were caught annually during autumn migration in southwest France, especially in Department Landes (picture on left).

-It was claimed that this hunting was unsustainable in a population perceived to be in decline.
+It was claimed that this hunting was unsustainable in a European population perceived to be in decline and that the Fennoscandian population, migrating through the hunting grounds along the Atlantic arm of the western flyway, was threatened with extinction.

-Recently the Ortolan bunting has mainly been caught with different kinds of traps called matoles (picture on right).
+The Ortolan bunting has mainly been caught with a single-catch cage trap called matole (picture on right).

-The trapping principle is exceptionally inefficient and due to the short maximum in migratory activity at Landes (a few days at the beginning of September), the catch results seem grossly exaggerated.
+The single-catch principle is exceptionally inefficient and this fact, combined with the short migratory peak at Landes (about a week at the beginning of September), makes the catch results seem grossly exaggerated.

 Leading French ornithologists in the 1950s most likely had the explanation for this apparent contradiction, which falls in line with information from Cyprus.

-In 1953 Noel Mayaud, a member of the editorial committee of the scientific ornithological journal Alauda, wrote in a letter:
+In 1953 Noel Mayaud, a member of the editorial committee of Alauda, the scientific journal of the French Ornithological Society, wrote in a letter:

 "Even today, in the southwest (Landes), the Ortolan bunting is caught in nets together with a number of other small birds also called ortolan".